RChandana/Concept-behind-HLoc/README.md

-## SuperGlue

-SuperGlue is an algorithm used as a graph neural network for feature matching.
-It is a CV algorithm developed for matching and estimating the correspondences between images.

 ## SuperPoint

 The algorithm's primary goal is to detect distinctive features or keypoints of images and provide corresponding descriptors that can be used for various CV tasks particularly if you are working on image feature extraction and matching.